wblessing/mizar-alcor/README.md

 ## Description

-Personal baseline SPA project using React with Redux.
+SPA project using React with Redux.

 - Auth0
 - OpenID